Ashley-Owens/RaspberryPi_NAS/README.md

 `rw` allows users read and write access.
 `nofail` and the subsequent code allows the Pi to continue booting without error after only waiting 30 seconds if the drive is detached.

 I restarted my Pi and ran the `sudo lsblk -o UUID,NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL,MODEL` command to ensure the drive mounted properly.
 If you ever want to manually unmount the drive without shutting down the Pi simply type: `sudo umount /mnt/hd1`.

 ### Install Samba
-First I created a shared folder on my newly mounted hard drive: `mkdir /mnt/hd1/shared`

-Then, I followed this [tutorial](
+First I created a shared folder on my newly mounted hard drive: `mkdir /mnt/hd1/shared`.
+Then, I followed this [tutorial](https://pimylifeup.com/raspberry-pi-samba/).
+While installing Samba, you will be prompted “Modify smb.conf to use WINS from DHCP?”
+Press “Enter” to select “No.” I wasn't too sure about this but a couple of websites mentioned most home users won't need this setting.

+I configured my smb.conf file to give users read/write permissions like this:
+`[share]
+   path=/mnt/hd1/shared
+   writeable=yes
+   read only=no
+   create mask=0777
+   directory mask=0777
+   public=no`

+### Connect to the Samba share on Mac
+With the “Finder” application open, click the “Go” button in the toolbar, then click the “Connect to Server...” option.
+Within the address box enter in the details of your Raspberry Pi’s SMB share.
+In my case: `smb://192.168.0.x/share`.
+Click connect and then enter your Samba username and password.
+This will successfully set up a network drive that you can be accessed on both a Windows PC and a Mac computer.